What is the SQE?

 SQE2 results will be published between 14-18 weeks after the assessment.
 Therefore, SQE2 resits will be at least 6 months apart.

 We will add precise dates to the table above as they become available.

 SQE2 oral assessments will take place at locations in Cardiff, London and Manchester.
 Please note that not all oral sittings may be available in all locations.

-Exact dates for each location will be available when the booking window opens.
+Exact dates for each location will be available ahead of the booking window opening.